microsoft/winget-cli/doc/specs/#893 - Support for arbitrary HTTP header for Rest sources.md

 ## Settings

 Users will have an option to add the source name and header value to the settings file.
 The settings file can be opened via the settings command.
+Note: The following is a sample of how it might look and the final settings will be updated after feedback.

 ```
   "sourceData": [